Last Updated: October 28, 2022

 future land use map.
 Note that the map categories may be more general

 than the zoning classifications.
-For example, the plan map might show only one type of commercial land use classifications,
+For example, the plan map might show only one type of commercial land use classification,

 whereas the zoning ordinance may create three or four commercial district